BurairAbbas/Intelligent-Assistant/README.md

 # Intelligent-Assistant

 Simple speech recognition assistant which can perform some task to make your work easier and simple.
+Its a project of Operating System.
 The main module covered in this assistant is **Multi-threading** and **Inter-Process Communication**.

 ## Features: